SejongUni-Lecture/DigitalSound_module1/README.md

 ## Library

-Used FMOD Library to manipulate sound source as an object.
+Used FMOD Library to manipulate sound source as an object
 For more information about FMOD, visit [FMOD User Manual](https://www.fmod.com/resources/documentation-api?version=2.0&page=welcome.html)